-Aim: To produce interns who can collaborate and consult with other individuals or groups to address a problem, seek or share knowledge, or promote effectiveness in professional activities.
+Aim: Interns will develop skills to collaborate and consult with other individuals or groups to address a problem, seek or share knowledge, and/or promote effectiveness in professional activities in an ethical and culturally-informed manner.

-- Demonstrate knowledge and respect for the roles and perspectives of other professions. - Apply this knowledge in consultation with individuals and their support systems, other health care professionals, interprofessional groups, and/or systems related to health and behavior.
+- Demonstrate knowledge and respect for the roles and perspectives of other professions. - Apply the knowledge of consultation models and practices in direct or simulated consultation with individuals and their families, other health care professionals, interprofessional groups, or systems related to health and behavior.

-Training Activities: Orientation meetings about consultation and offices on campus; provision of consultation to other health service providers, campus partners, members of students' support networks, and students; consultation with other health service providers, campus partners, or members of students' support network; provision of information regarding mental health and CAPS services at tabling events or outreach activities; Advocacy project; participation in case conferences and staff meetings with a multidisciplinary team at this center; and individual and group supervision that addresses consultation and coordination of care.
+Training Activities: Orientation meetings about consultation and with offices on campus; provision of consultation to other health service providers, campus partners, members of clients' support networks, and clients; consultation with other health service providers, campus partners, or members of clients' support network; provision of information regarding mental health and CAPS services at tabling events or outreach activities; Advocacy project; participation in case conferences and staff meetings with a multidisciplinary team at this center; and individual and group supervision that addresses consultation and coordination of care.